Glow Worm Boiler Reviews and Prices 2020

 When it comes to the volume of water that Glow Worm units can process, it’s a clear leader.

-The Glow Worm Ultimate 3 is capable of hot water heating of 30.6 kW which is similar to comparable products on the market, like the Worcester 30I.
+The Glow Worm Ultimate 3 is capable of hot water heating of 30.6 kW which is similar to comparable products on the market, as the Worcester 30I.

 However, it takes the lead in heating output, offering an impressive 30 kW, compared to the competition’s 24 kW.